jhrcek/surjective-injective/README.md

     -   generate any function
     -   surjective, injective (only enabled when such a function exists for given domain/codomain size)
 -   add explanation about why given function is NOT surjective / injective
--   don't show generate button when there are no functions / just one function for given domain/codomain size